vanjohnson879/frontline-cloud-doc/content/reference/user/organization/index.md

 ### Admin users

-View all System Admin in your organization.
+Shows all System Admins in your organization.

 {{< img src="organization-admin-user.png" alt="Organization users admin" >}}

-For each user, you will find their GitHub username, first name, and last name.
+For each System Admin, you will find their GitHub username, first name, and last name.

 ### Credits

 {{< alert warning >}}
-This section is only available to the System Admin.
+This section is only available to System Admins.
 {{< /alert >}}

 Credits consumption history.